CMU-313/CMU-313.github.io/docs/projects/P3/index.md

 ### Deployed Application (25 pts)

-Your team will be using the website fly.io for the deployment of the NodeBB application.
+Your team will be using Google Cloud Platform for the deployment of the NodeBB application.
 Further instructions on how to deploy can be found [here](/projects/P3/deployment).

 Once you have successfully deployed your website, make sure to test within your team to ensure that your added feature(s) from Project 2 are properly integrated.